Experimental Study on Reinforcement Learning-based Control of an Acrobot: STUDY AND IMPROVEMENT OF RL CONTROLLER USING SIMULATION

 One might intuitively assume that learning will be improved when choosing smaller state discretizations.
 However, fine discretizations require larger sets of training data in order to infer a robust policy.
 Moreover, depending on the actual problem the limited memory and processor power might render this option infeasible.

 Let the state space be defined by $ \mathcal{S} $ = $ \mathcal{S}_1 \times \mathcal{S}_2 \cup s_T $, where $ \mathcal{S}_1 $ and $ \mathcal{S}_2 $ contain the discrete angular positions and discrete angular velocities respectively and $s_T$ is the terminal state.
 Both sets $ \mathcal{S}_1 $ and $ \mathcal{S}_2 $ can be either reduced, increased, or left unchanged within the same state limits.
 This corresponds to $ 3^2 $ combinatorial possibilities of changing the state space by an alternative choice of step sizes.
-Since there exist also infinite possibilities to choose the sampling intervals, we limit our study to 12 configurations which are summarized in Tab.\,\ref{tab:cases1}.
+Since there exist also infinite possibilities to choose the sampling intervals, we limit our study to 12 cases which are summarized in Tab.\,\ref{tab:cases1}.

-The results for cases 1 to 12 are depicted in Fig.~\ref{fig:posfein}.
-Note that the last index denotes the corresponding case number, such as$LC_{30,1}$ for the learning curve of case 1, which is averaged over 30 episodes.
-Reducing the step size from $ 10^{\circ}$ to $ 8^{\circ}$ qualitatively worsens the result with respect to the ICO-baseline from Fig.~\ref{fig:stdconf}.
+The results for these cases are depicted in Fig.~\ref{fig:posfein}.
+Note that the last index denotes the corresponding case number, such as $LC_{30,1}$ for the learning curve of case 1, which is averaged over 30 episodes.
+Reducing the step size from $ 10^{\circ}$ to $ 8^{\circ}$ qualitatively worsens the result, as depicted in Fig.\,\ref{fig:case123_posfein} for case 1, with respect to the ICO-baseline from Fig.~\ref{fig:stdconf}.
 Smaller rewards are achieved and the average values fluctuate comparatively strongly.
-Halving the step size to $\Delta\theta = 5^{\circ}$ reduces the reward even more.
+Halving the step size to $\Delta\theta = 5^{\circ}$ reduces the reward even more, as can be seen from the curve of case 1 in Fig.\,\ref{fig:case123_posfein}.

-The red curve for case 4 reaches a reward value of $ -4 $ and the large standard deviation is clearly visible.
+When considering Fig.\,\ref{fig:case456_velfein}, the red curve for case 4 reaches a reward value of $ -4 $ and the large standard deviation is clearly visible.
 The curve for case 3, on the other hand, performs much better between episodes 100 and 200.
 The standard deviation gradually decreases and the curve of the corresponding mean moves into the interval $ [-2, -1] $.

-For cases 5 and 6, we reduce the discretization for both states, which leads to a less pronounced initial learning phase.
+For cases 5 and 6 in Fig.\,\ref{fig:case456_velfein}, we reduce the discretization for both states, which leads to a less pronounced initial learning phase.
 In addition, the mean values become smaller and smaller with increasing refinement of the state space.
 Apparently the state space cannot be sufficiently explored due to its size.
 As a consequence, the quality of the learned policy decreases.